 (4) If the performance of a function is dependent upon the opinion, belief, or state of mind of the Director General it may be performed under the agreement upon the opinion, belief, or state of mind of the body or person with whom the agreement is made or another person provided for in the agreement.

+(5A) The Director General may disclose the following information to the body or person with whom the agreement is made if the Director General considers that the information is required for the purposes of performing a function under the agreement —

+(a) driver’s licence information;

+(b) permit information;

+(c) vehicle licence information;

+(d) optional plates information;

+(e) demerit points information;

+(f) instructor information.

 (5) For the purposes of this Act or any other written law, an act or thing done by, to, by reference to, or in relation to, a body or person in connection with the performance by that body or person under the agreement of a function of the Director General is as effectual as if it had been done by, to, by reference to, or in relation to, the Director General.

 [Section 6B inserted by No. 7 of 2002 s.
-28.]
+28; amended by No. 18 of 2011 s.
+5.]

 7. Wardens